KevinABV63/cse15l-lab-reports/lab1.md

 The working directory is `home`.

-`cd` goes into a directory if it is in the current working directory, so the current working directory changed to lecturel.
+`cd` goes into a directory if it is in the current working directory, so the current working directory changed to `lecture1`.

 The output is not an error